Alfred Wegener: Early life and education

-First Greenland expedition and years in Marburg
+First Greenland expedition and Marburg years

-In that same year 1906, Wegener participated in the first of his four Greenland expeditions, later regarding this experience as marking a decisive turning point in his life.
+In 1906, Wegener participated in the first of his four Greenland expeditions, later regarding this experience as a decisive turning point in his life.
 The Denmark expedition was led by the Dane Ludvig Mylius-Erichsen and charged with studying the last unknown portion of the northeastern coast of Greenland.
-During the expedition Wegener constructed the first meteorological station in Greenland near Danmarkshavn, where he launched kites and tethered balloons to make meteorological measurements in an Arctic climatic zone.
+During the expedition, Wegener constructed the first meteorological station in Greenland near Danmarkshavn, where he launched kites and tethered balloons to make meteorological measurements in an Arctic climatic zone.
 Here Wegener also made his first acquaintance with death in a wilderness of ice when the expedition leader and two of his colleagues died on an exploratory trip undertaken with sled dogs.

 After his return in 1908 and until World War I, Wegener was a lecturer in meteorology, applied astronomy and cosmic physics at the University of Marburg.
 His students and colleagues in Marburg particularly valued his ability to clearly and understandably explain even complex topics and current research findings without sacrificing precision.
 His lectures formed the basis of what was to become a standard textbook in meteorology, first written In 1909/1910: Thermodynamik der Atmosphäre (Thermodynamics of the Atmosphere), in which he incorporated many of the results of the Greenland expedition.

-On 6 January 1912 he presented his first proposal of continental drift in a lecture to the Geologischen Vereinigung at the Senckenberg Museum, Frankfurt am Main.
-Later in 1912 he made the case for the theory in a long, three-part article and a shorter summary.
+On 6 January 1912, he presented his first proposal of continental drift in a lecture to the Geologische Vereinigung (Geological Association) at the Senckenberg Museum, Frankfurt am Main.
+Later, in 1912, he made a case for the theory in a long, three-part article and a shorter summary.

 Second Greenland expedition

 Plans for a new Greenland expedition grew out of Wegener and Johan Peter Koch's frustration with the disorganisation and meager scientific results of the Danmark expedition.
-The new expedition would involve only four men, take place in 1912-1913, and have Koch for leader.
+The new Danish Expedition to Queen Louise Land would involve only four men, take place in 1912–1913, and have Koch for leader.

 After a stopover in Iceland to purchase and test ponies as pack animals, the expedition arrived in Danmarkshavn.
 Even before the trip to the inland ice began the expedition was almost annihilated by a calving glacier.
 Koch broke his leg when he fell into a glacier crevasse and spent months recovering in a sickbed.
 Wegener and Koch were the first to winter on the inland ice in northeast Greenland.
 Inside their hut they drilled to a depth of 25 m with an auger.
 In summer 1913 the team crossed the inland ice, the four expedition participants covering a distance twice as long as Fridtjof Nansen's southern Greenland crossing in 1888.
 Only a few kilometres from the western Greenland settlement of Kangersuatsiaq the small team ran out of food while struggling to find their way through difficult glacial break-up terrain.
 But at the last moment, after the last pony and dog had been eaten, they were picked up at a fjord by the clergyman of Upernavik, who just happened to be visiting a remote congregation at the time.